 Despite these aspects, I found many interesting attractions to see around Kruševo.
 First of all the village itself.
 Walking in the small streets is the first step to get inside the local atmosphere, where the time seems to be stopped.
 It is a quiet place, where old cars move around together with horses and donkeys.
 Life is going calm, but there is a space with some computers provided by the government where people can go to use the internet for free.
 So modernity is approaching the village.

-There are a few attractions that I want to mention: the museum dedicated to Nikola Martinoski, the sanctuary and the lake.
+There are a few attractions that I want to mention: the museum dedicated to Nikola Martinoski, the sanctuary, and the lake.
 They made me fall in love with Kruševo.
-The art and nature show somehow the soul of the village and I was happy to go back there to spend a bit more time to explore the area and know better the place.
+The art and nature show somehow the soul of the village and I was happy to go back there to spend a bit more time exploring the area and know better the place.

 The staff is very kind and in the museum, there are also some rooms to show how was the house in the past when the painter was alive.
 Some of the artworks are present also in the National Art Gallery in Skopje.
 But you can check out my other posts about the local attractions.
 I want to explain a lot about my last visit to the country.